mysql/mysql-utilities/doc/man/mysqldbexport.rst

   :option:`--bulk-insert` option is specified).

 **GRID**
-  Display output in grid or table format like that of the **mysql** monitor.
+  Display output in grid or table format like that of the :command:`mysql` monitor.

 **CSV**
   Display output in comma-separated values format.